iapucp/chana-library/docs/index.rst

 Welcome to Chana's documentation.
 Get started with :ref:`installation` and then get an overview with the :ref:`quickstart`.
-The rest of the docs desribe each component of
+The rest of the docs describe each component of
 Chana in detail, with a full reference in the :ref:`api` section.